SansGuidon/bookmarks/README.md

 * [Random-ize](https://www.random-ize.com/random-website/) - Weird, Odd, Funny and Interesting Websites | Bored with the web?
 Think you've seen it all?
 Surf the web a new way with this random website generator.
 Bounce around thousands of crazy, pointless, funny, intereractive, informative and interesting webistes made by the most odd people online.
 And that says something.
 * [/uses](https://uses.tech/) - A list of `/uses` pages detailing developer setups, gear, software and configs.
 * [LibHunt](https://www.libhunt.com/) - Discover trending open-source projects and their alternatives
+* [MorganGeek/bookmarklet_alternativeto.js](https://gist.github.com/MorganGeek/a5fec532f55792916d757acffca5ceeb) - Is there an alternative to current service (website) ?

 ## Event discovery
 * [Meetup](https://www.meetup.com) - meet groups of people near you who share your interests